rekharawat/DEVNET-2062/README.md

 </i>
 </pre>

-2.Exit the SRHost.box and ping the interface
+2.Exit the VM (srhost.box) and ping the interface from outside.

 <pre>
 ping 172.28.128.3